Character Classes

 Flair

 Acrobats have a Flair score equal 1 per 5 ranks in Athletics.
 Flair can increase an Acrobats Defense Bonus or Damage and can be used to augment their combat speed or avoid damaging blows.
+Acrobats wearing no armor or cloth armor can take a single Flair action per combat round.
+In addition to the listed Flair actions, once per round, the acrobat may perform a small acrobatic maneuver as part of their base movement when wearing cloth armor or less:

 Acrobatic Speed [Flair Action]

-Slow Fall [Flair Action]
+Graceful Landing [Flair Action]

 Acrobats excel at leaping safely from high places.
 Acrobats always gain a number of Edge equal to their Flair when rolling athletics checks to reduce falling damage.